 The 'Pool Token Prices' display the prices of the tokens as they are in the pool at this very moment.

-The 'Price Impact and Pool Share' display what those prices will be IF you were to execute your adding of liquidity.
+The 'Est. prices after pooling & Pool Share' display what those prices will be IF you were to execute your adding of liquidity.
 This will also show you the percentage of the pool you will own if you execute the add.

 Now you can click 'Add Liquidity' and see another confirmation screen:

-Once you 'Confirm Supply', this will initiate your Keplr wallet for you to sign the transaction.
-Once successful, you will now see this listed pool in Your Liquidity pairs to manage.
+Once you 'Confirm', this will initiate your Keplr wallet for you to sign the transaction.
+Once successful, you will now see this listed pool jump to the top of the Pools listing, and will indicate your % ownership of the pool as well as your net gain/loss.
 This may take a few moments to be recognized

 The 'Your pool share' shows the percentage of that pool that you 'own' and can withdraw at any time.